1.5 Writing Processes

 Just as we use design processes to creatively solve complex problems, we use writing processes to create complex documents.
 In both cases, there are steps or stages, but we don’t always proceed directly from one step to the next in a chronological manner.
 These processes are often iterative, meaning we might return to previous stages in the process from time to time.
 The more complex the task, the more iteration might be needed.
 Examine the Design Process (Figure 1.5.1) and Writing Process (Figure 1.5.2) diagrams below.
 What similarities and differences can you see in these two processes?
 How are they similar or different to your own processes?

-You may have come across a “writing process” before, and it may or may not have worked well for you.
+You may have come across a writing process diagram before, and it may or may not have worked well for you.
 There is no single process that works for everyone in every situation.
 The key is to recognize the various steps in a typical writing process and figure out how to use or adapt them most effectively for your situation.

 Knowledge Check: Review the video, 5 Steps of the Academic Writing Process, and answer the embedded questions.

-These percentages are a helpful guideline, as they emphasize the need to allot significant time for revision, but don’t always work for all people in all situations (think of a final exam situation!).
+These percentages are a helpful guideline, as they emphasize the need to allot significant time for revision, but don’t always work for all people in all situations (such as final exams).
 It also does not clearly account for the need to iterate; sometimes while revising your draft (Stage 3), you may have to go back to the planning stage (Stage 1) to do additional research, adjust your focus, or reorganize ideas to create a more logical flow.
 Writing, like any kind of design work, demands an organic and dynamic process.

 Knowledge Check